domarey/leetcode/solutions/2149. Rearrange Array Elements by Sign/README.md

 ## Space complexity:
 $O(n)$

-Auxiliary space in worst case (when the first half of `nums` contains only negative elements): $n/2$
+Auxiliary space in the worst case (when the first half of `nums` contains only negative elements): $n/2$